sebastianj1w/SE418_HWK/HW2/Analyze.md

 Besides, the `DCL` event in SJTU's page takes such a long time that devtool of chrome gives a waring.
 <br><img src="./Pics/warning-DCL-SJTU.png"><br>
-From the observation, we can see that the page of SJTU will load the page as a whole at the end, while the loading process of the other two pages is scattered, which is also a problem affecting performance.
+From the observation, we can see that **the page of SJTU will load the page as a whole at the end**, while **the loading process of the other two pages is scattered**, which is also a problem affecting performance.

 ### 1.3 Other information